 - An interview with an Eastman School official

-After these reviewing these items, and your complete application file, we will determine what kind of additional study may be necessary for you to achieve success in an Eastman degree program.
+After reviewing these items, and your complete application file, we will determine what kind of additional study may be necessary for you to achieve success in an Eastman degree program.
 The levels of possible English requirements are as follows:

 - Admitted applicants may be encouraged to attend Eastman’s summer ESL (English as a Second Language) course.

 - Admitted applicants may be required to attend Eastman’s summer ESL course.